jinglescode/devotions/_posts/bsf-genesis/2020-09-07-bsf-genesis-lesson03-day3.md

 **How did Adam and Eve rationalize or justify their sin?** They blame on others for leading them to sin.

 **What immediate effects occurred for Adam and Eve personally and in their relationship with God?
 What died?** They realized that they are naked and was afraid.
 They have disobeyed God's instructions, `but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die`.
+Between Adam and Eve, the perfect relationship between husbands and wives died, there are conflicts between husbands and wives.
+Between man and God, it created a distance as there are sin in mankind.

 **What stands out to you about God's response?** God had a conversation with them, and asked them what has happened.